 Withings Wireless Blood Pressure Monitor

-Say goodbye to bulky blood pressure monitors that come attached to a mess of cords.
-Using the Withings Wireless Blood Pressure Monitor is simple and easy.
+Say goodbye to bulky blood pressure monitors attached to a mess of cords.
+Using the Withings Wireless Blood Pressure Monitor is simple, easy, and integrates with Apple Health.

 When you attach the cuff to your arm and turn it on, it automatically syncs with your iPhone over a Bluetooth connection.